 Galleria dell’Accademia Museum in Florence

-I mean: David.
+I mean David.
 From Goliath.
-The small man in the ancient story who slays the giant Goliath with a stone.
-The most used metaphor for when the underdog wins from the favourite.
+The small man in the ancient story slays the giant Goliath with a stone.
+The most used metaphor for when the underdog wins from the favorite.

 Other art at the Accademia